Woman Of ‘Shorter Stature’ Mistaken For A Child At ClubF Swinger’s Club, Police Left ‘Red-Faced’

 — Kelly Earp-Jones (@kellyUKx) May 21, 2018

 This story came to light recently as the club has come under scrutiny for other happenings.
-All of the sorted details of the embarrassing incidence emerged this week after a Freedom of Information request was sent in regards to the most recent police activity and legal actions surrounding the swinger’s club.
+All of the sorted details of the embarrassing incident emerged this week after a Freedom of Information request was sent in regards to the most recent police activity and legal actions surrounding the swinger’s club.

 The Independent reported that ClubF opened in 2004, however, locals began to push against the swinger’s club when a school opened up across the street in 2013.
 Since that time, some of the residents have become outraged.
 Despite the club’s claim that they are good for the neighborhood and follow all of the statutes laid out before them, a majority of the neighbors still despise the thought of a swinger’s club in the area.